isabella232/primetime.en/help/digital-rights-management/aaxs-sdk-overview/deploying-adobe-access/additional-deployment-scenarios/ultra-violet-media-adobe-access.md

 snippet: y
 ---

-# UltraViolet media and Adobe Access{#ultraviolet-media-and-adobe-access}
+# UltraViolet media and Adobe Access {#ultraviolet-media-and-adobe-access}

 Adobe Access can be used with other third-party content streaming solutions to set up a complete and secure DRM-based media distribution ecosystem.